-Two Youth Theater productions are put on each season: One play in November (with auditions in September), and a musical in March (auditions in January.
-See below for info on this Season’s productions, and to check out our Frequently Asked Questions!
+Two Youth Theater productions are put on each season: One play in November (with auditions in September), and a musical in March (auditions in January).
+Each production does three performances.
+See below for info on this Season’s productions, and to check out our Youth Theater Frequently Asked Question page!

 Youth Theater Play at Jackson’s First Presbyterian Church